Bandyer/Bandyer-Chat-Widget/README.md

 The addChat method expect a valid user alias (it must be a user already created).
 Once the method is called, the widget will display the chat added.

 **Note:** if the widget is in hidden mode, the addChat method mode will display the widget.
+**Note:** if the widget is initialized with chat: false this method returns an error: 'Chat module not initialized'

 ##### Arguments: